rackspace/rack/docs/configuration.rst

 Configuration file
 ^^^^^^^^^^^^^^^^^^

-Any authentication parameters not set on the command-line are looked for in a configuration file.
+Any authentication parameters not set on the command line are looked for in a configuration file.
 The configuration file should be located in ``$HOME/.rack/config``.
 When you use the interactive ``configure`` command, a configuration file is automatically created.

 The configuration file format is similar to the following format::